BeansAreOk/HFM-Redux/README.md

 Future changes:

-- More flavour events for Germany, Italy, Austria, Turkey, Russia, America, Hungary and Canada
+- More late game flavour
-- More historically accurate dismantling empire outcome for the Ottomans
+- More historically accurate dismantling empire outcome for Germany
-- Event for Ottomans to accept the Greeks upon unlocking Nationalism and Imperialism
-- Panama, Kiel and the Suez Canals as their own states
-- Events for Wallonians and Flemish to be accepted by France and the Netherlands respectively
+- Russian collapse into warlord states if dismantled more than once
+- More casus belli choices